OpenIIoT/OpenIIoT.Tools.Packager/README.md

    ┌─────────────────────── ─ ─── ───────────────────── ── ───── ─ ───   ──
    │ > trust
    │
    │ <-p|--package>     The package to trust.
    │ <-r|--private-key> The ASCII-armored PGP private key file.
    │ <-a|--password>    The password for the private key file.
    │
-   │ ! ex: 'verify -p "coolPlugin.opkg" -r "privateKey.asc" -a MyPassword'
+   │ ! ex: 'trust -p "coolPlugin.opkg" -r "privateKey.asc" -a MyPassword'
    └───────────────────── ── ─────────────── ─── ─ ─  ─   ─
 ```

 ## Package Verification

-Verify Package files with the Verify command.
+Verify Package files with the ```verify``` command.
 Verification results are printed to the console.

 ```
   █   █   ▄████    █████  █    ▄████ ▄█  ▄